-The Scheme seeks to provide long-term growth by investing in small capitalisation companies that meet the Australian Ethical Charter.
+The Scheme seeks to provide long-term capital growth and income from focusing on a relatively concentrated portfolio of Australian and New Zealand companies that meet the Australian Ethical Charter.
 The recommended minimum investment timeframe is 7 years.

 Distributions paid and/or payable